Vinyl Fence Installation: Step-by-Step Guide

 Is vinyl fence easier to install?

-Vinyl fences can sometimes be easier to install than a traditional wood fence.
-That is because in many cases, vinyl fences come in kits in which the pieces snap together like Legos.
+Vinyl fences can sometimes be an easier DIY project to take up than a traditional wood fence.
+That is because in many cases, vinyl fences come in kits that you can buy at Home Depot or Lowe's.
 Normally, fences require drills and screws and other types of tools and materials to join the different pieces and sections of fence.

 What are the benefits of vinyl fences?